sunsetsonwheels/AppleMusicDiscordRPC/README.md

 - macOS Big Sur 11.3 and above.
 - Xcode 13 and above.

+## Installation
+1. Download the [latest release](https://github.com/jkelol111/AppleMusicDiscordRPC/releases/latest). (`AppleMusicDiscordRPC-x.y.z-b.zip`, not the source code)
+2. Decompress the ZIP archive.
+3. Copy `Apple Music Discord RPC.app` to `/Applications`

+## Usage
+1. Have Discord and Music.app open.
+2. Launch `Apple Music Discord RPC.app`

-## Build instuctions
+## Build instructions
 1. Go to AppleMusicDiscordRPC.xcodeproj ->  AppleMusicDiscordRPC target -> Signing and Capabilities and configure it to your desired account.
 2. Click the Play button and pray.
 3. ???
 4. If it works, horray!
-If not, too bad, you'll have to wait until I get around to completing it and publish releases.

 ## Credits
 Icons by Flaticons.
 They can be found in this project @ `discord-icons`.

+App icon created using Canva.

 SwordRPC originally by @Azoy.
 Addtional functionality added by @PKBeam.